martinthomson/is-the-future/draft-thomson-rfcplusplus-name.md

 Of course, some documents on the STD subseries are of questionable value on the modern Internet and some might be better with a Historic demarcation.

+This document intentionally does not aim to address this with a more comprehensive set of changes.
+Making multiple changes can compromise an experiment.

 # Acknowledgments